osu-eesc/cms-docs/user-guide/docs/adding-editing.md

 Any user on the site.
 If an event applies to more than one county or program, coordinate and make sure to add it only once.

 **Quick Tip**: If an event has been entered that needs to be edited or removed from your page, you should contact the uploader of the event.
-See [“Working with Other Content Authors”](managing-content.md#working-with-other-content-authors).
+See [Working with Other Content Authors](managing-content.md#working-with-other-content-authors).

 ### Instructions